Smoothed quantile regression processes for binary response models: Introduction

 The ideas explored here are closely related to the work of \cite{kordas2006}.
 Yet, there are many important differences.
 First, in his theoretical investigations, \cite{kordas2006} considered only a finite collection of quantile levels.
 The present paper aims at considering the quantile \textit{process}.
 Contrary to the classical setting, and also contrary to the results suggested by the analysis in \cite{kordas2006}, we see that the asymptotic distribution is a white noise type process with limiting distributions corresponding to different quantile levels being independent.
 An intuitive explanation of this seemingly surprising fact along with rigorous theoretical results can be found in Section \ref{sec:coef}.
 We thus provide both a correction and considerable extension of the findings in \cite{kordas2006}.\\ Further, our results on the quantile process pave the way to obtaining an estimator for the conditional probabilities $p_w$ and derive its asymptotic representation.
 While a related idea was considered in \cite{kordas2006}, no theoretical justification of its validity was provided.
-Moreover, we are able to considerably relax the identifiability assumptions that were implicitly made in there.
+Moreover, we are able to considerably relax the identifiability assumptions that were implicitly made there.
 Finally, we demonstrate that our ideas are closely related to the concept of rearrangement [see \cite{DeNePi2006} or \cite{ChFeGa2010}] and provide new theoretical insights regarding certain properties of the rearrangement map that seem to be of independent interest.\\ The rest of the paper is organized as follows.
-In Section \ref{sec:coef}, we formally state the model and provide results on uniform consistency and a uniform linearization of the binary response quantile process.
+In Section \ref{sec:coef}, we formally state the model and provide results on uniform consistency and a uniform linearisation of the binary response quantile process.
 All results hold uniformly over an infinite collection of quantiles $T$.
 In Section \ref{sec:prob}, we show how the results from Section \ref{sec:coef} can be used to obtain estimators of choice probabilities.
 We elaborate on the connection of this approach to rearrangements.
-Finally, a uniform asymptotic representation for a properly rescaled version of the proposed estimators is provided and their joint asymptotic distribution is briefly discussed.
+A uniform asymptotic representation for a properly rescaled version of the proposed estimators is provided and their joint asymptotic distribution is briefly discussed.
+Theoretical properties of the rearrangement operator are collected in Section~\ref{sec:rearr}.
+Section~\ref{sec:sim} contains comments on practical implementation of the proposed estimation procedures together with a small simulation study.
 All proofs are deferred to an appendix.